Batman (1991 arcade game)

-Batman is a horizontally scrolling beat 'em up arcade game released by Atari Games, Midway Games, Data East and Namco in 1990 in North America, 1991 in Japan and 1991 in Europe.
+Batman is a horizontally scrolling beat 'em up arcade video game released by Atari Games in 1991.

+Gameplay

 The storyline is based on the eponymous 1989 movie.
 It features stages based on locations in the film, including first-person control of the Batmobile and the Batwing.
-The game features audio clips of Batman (Michael Keaton) and the Joker (Jack Nicholson) as well as digitized photos from the movie.
+The game features audio clips of Batman (Michael Keaton) and the Joker (Jack Nicholson) as well as digitized photos from the film.
 Batman can use various weapons, such as batarangs and gas grenades, as he takes on various goons and the Joker.

+Development and release

 Konami was also in talks of releasing an arcade game based on the 1989 film around the same time as Atari but "other companies got in the way".
 It is suspected that company was Atari.